turingschool/curriculum/source/paths/elevate/salesforce_java_and_heroku.markdown

 ## Integrating Salesforce with Heroku Connect

 There are many ways that Java applications can interact with Salesforce data.
 Let's use the REST API to move data back and forth in the [Integrating Salesforce]({% page_url integrating_salesforce %}) tutorial.

+## For Future Reference

+* The best resource for detailed Heroku knowledge is the [DevCenter at https://devcenter.heroku.com/](https://devcenter.heroku.com/).
+* These tutorials are accessible at http://jumpstartlab.com/elevate